 The days following the assassination were a whirlwind for investigators.
-There was clearly too much conflicting information and too many witnesses to wade through — but the outraged public were demanding immediate answers.
+There was clearly too much conflicting information and too many witnesses to wade through.
+But the outraged public was demanding immediate answers.
 The shooting of the main suspect, Lee Harvey Oswald, just added to the confusion.

-The investigating officials were intrigued.
-If the Babushka Lady had been so close and had taken photos or movies, the law was eager to see them.
-Also intriguing is the fact that photographic evidence shows that instead of running away after the shots were fired, as many people did, the Babushka Lady continued filming the procession.
+The investigating officials were curious.
+If the Babushka had been so close, and if had she taken photos or movies, the FBI was eager to see them.
+Also intriguing is her behavior.
+Photographic evidence shows that instead of running away after the gunshots, as many people did, the Babushka continued filming.

-The Babuska lady never came forward, despite evidence showing that she was capturing the tragedy in some way from a relatively good position.
+The FBI contacted everyone in the vicinity of the assassination taking photos or movies.
+The Babushka lady never came forward, despite evidence showing that she was capturing the tragedy in some way from a relatively good position.

 Interestingly, a Dallas film developer later told FBI agents that he had developed a single color slide brought in by an unknown woman.
-The slide was somewhat blurry, but from the developer’s description, it matched up as being taken from the spot the Babushka Lady was standing — or very close to it.
+The slide was somewhat blurry.
+But from the developer’s description, the photo was taken from the spot the Babushka was standing.

-Why hasn’t this enigmatic woman come forward?
+If it isn’t Oliver, why hasn’t this enigmatic woman come forward?
 What does she have to hide?
-Could it be, as one theory suggests, that the object she was holding was not a camera but a set of binoculars and so she did not realize that the authorities were looking for her?
+Could it be, as one theory suggests, that the object the scarfed woman was holding was not a camera, but a set of binoculars?
+So is it possible she did not realize that law enforcement was looking for her?

-It is most likely too late for the Babushka Lady to step forward, even if she is still alive.
+It is most likely too late for her to step forward, even if she is still alive.